Masdar Accelerates U.S. Renewables Expansion, Closes Acquisition of 50% Stake in Terra-Gen

 - Terra-Gen's 12GW+ pipeline includes new windfarm and new solar park to start commercial operations in 2025

-ABU DHABI, UAE and NEW YORK, Oct.
+ABU DHABI, UAE, Oct.
 1, 2024 /PRNewswire/ -- Abu Dhabi Future Energy Company PJSC – Masdar ("Masdar"), the United Arab Emirates' clean energy powerhouse, today announced the closing of its acquisition of a 50 percent stake in Terra-Gen Power Holdings II, LLC ("Terra-Gen" or "the Company"), one of the largest independent renewable energy producers in the United States, from Energy Capital Partners ("ECP").

 ECP, one of the largest private investors in power and renewable assets in the United States, has fully exited its position in Terra-Gen in connection with the closing of the transaction.
 Igneo Infrastructure Partners ("Igneo"), a global infrastructure investment manager, retains its existing 50 percent stake in Terra-Gen.